Recovery is just a phone call away.

 What Are The Effects Of Opioid Addiction?

-Effects of opioid addiction include physical (overdose and respiratory depression, dependence), mental, and behavioral (mood changes, cognitive impairment), and social and economic effects (strained relationships, and financial difficulties).
+Effects of opioid addiction include physical (overdose and respiratory depression, dependence), mental, behavioral (mood changes, cognitive impairment), and social and economic effects (strained relationships and financial difficulties).

 Physical Effects